MoseleyBioinformaticsLab/pdb_eda/README.rst

    * Biopython_ for creating and analyzing the `pdb_eda` atom objects.
    * Cython_ for cythonizing low-level utility functions to improve computational performance.
+      * Requires gcc to be installed for the cythonization process.
    * numpy_ and scipy_ for mathmatical calculations.
    * docopt_ for better command line interface.
    * jsonpickle_ for formatted and reusable output.
    * PyCifRW_ for reading Cif formatted files.
+      * Requires gcc to be installed for compiling components of the package.
    * pymol_ for calculating crystal contacts.
 (This package is not required, except for this functionality).